-The Baltic Cable assets
+The Baltic Cable Asset

-Security of supply
+Security of Supply

 HVDC and LCC technology used in the Baltic Cable assets is a proven, reliable technology with low energy losses.
 The total transmission losses are approximately 2.4 percent from the cable and converter stations combined.
 In addition to reliable and efficient power transmission, Baltic Cable can quickly support the Swedish or German grid with Emergency Power Control (EPC) if needed to help the electricity grids in a crisis.

-Commissioned in the mid-1990s, the Baltic Cable is planned to be operational until 2050 – a 55-year life span that demands proactive maintenance.
 To keep unplanned outages to a minimum, our whole asset system is constantly monitored.

 By prioritizing preventative maintenance and employing advanced diagnostic techniques during the operational lifetime of HVDC LCC systems, Baltic Cable can ensure reliable and efficient power transmission for decades to come.